bob2u/b2uFramework-public/README.md

   * Utility - general purpose modules _(e.g. Google MAPs API, Captue, AI, etc.)_

 ## Getting Started
-The base framework consists of 2 php files, license file, and a web server configuration file.
+The base framework consists of 2 PHP files, a license file, and a web server configuration file.
 Simply place the ***index.php***, ***b2u.min.php*** file and the associated ***license.lic*** file in the root directory of a project.
 On Windows/IIS based servers use the ***web.config*** file, and for Linux/Apache based servers use the ***.htaccess*** file - placed in the root directory.

-The entry point ***index.php*** has a `class index` defined, which will be the default Action/entry point into the application.
+The entry point ***index.php*** has a `class index` defined, which will be the default Action/entry point of the application.

 ```PHP
 class index extends \B2U\Core\Action implements \B2U\Core\IAction {
   ...
 }
 ```
-If the server configuration is setup correctly, accessing the root URL will run the site, and you should see a page with `Welcome to B2uFramework` displayed.
+If the server configuration is set up correctly, accessing the root URL will run the site, and you should see a page with `Welcome to B2uFramework` displayed.

-b2uFramework works by redirecting request to the site through ***index.php*** and from there routing it to the appropriate `Plugin / Action / Method` for processing.
+b2uFramework works by redirecting a request to the site through ***index.php*** and route it to the appropriate `Plugin / Action / Method` for processing.

 ## Understanding index.php
-The ***index.php*** provided with the framework is required, and contains a basic setup for any given site.
+The ***index.php*** provided with the framework is required and contains a basic setup for any given site.
 First, it defines a default `class index`, which is optional, and can be removed once the site's root directory is re-defined.
-Second, it contains (2) two calls to the `\B2U\Core\Manager` that initialize and run the site.
+Second, it contains (2) two calls to the `\B2U\Core\Manager` that initialize and run the website.

 ***index.php*** works as a default **Action** for the _root directory_ **Plugin**, with a default `__constuct(...)` **Method**.
 ```php